Raphire/Win11Debloat/README.md

 #### App Removal
 - Remove a wide variety of bloatware apps, with the option to select exactly what apps to remove and keep.
-- Remove all pinned apps from the start menu.
-NOTE: This applies to all existing and new users.
+- Remove all pinned apps from the start menu for the current user, or for all existing and new users.
 (Windows 11 only)

 #### Telemetry & Suggested Content
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.